 All ACC employees who become aware of an incident during the course or scope of their job are required to report incidents of sexual harassment, sexual assault, dating violence, or stalking.

-You can submit a report to the District Title IX Coordinator, Charlene Buckley, by email, phone, in-person or via the online reporting form.
+You can submit a report to the District Title IX Coordinator, Charlene Buckley, by email, phone, in-person or via the online Sexual Misconduct Report form

-No, individual employees must provide their name when reporting, even when using the online form.
+Individual employees may not report anonymously; they must provide their name when reporting, even when using the online form.
 Students have the option to report anonymously but employees must include their name in a report to record that they have met their reporting obligations.

 The law says an employee must promptly report to the District Title IX Coordinator.
 ACC has defined promptly as within 1 business day after receipt of the report.